gunnarhaslinger/Add-or-Remove-Application-To-Windows-10-Taskbar/README.md

-# Add-or-Remove-Application-To-Windows-10-Taskbar
+# Add or Remove Application from/to Windows 10 Taskbar (Taskbar-Pinning)
-Add or Remove Applications from / to Windows 10 Tasbar, Taskbar-Pinning, Pin, Unpin
+This small powershell Script adds or removes your own Applications from / to Windows 10 Taskbar.

+Tested with: Windows 10 v1709 (German)

 ## Usage
 ```powershell